 Heatmaps often don’t work well with dynamic applications where the page changes, and most websites today are dynamic

-Without corresponding quantitative data, they can be difficult to convert into actionable business intelligence
+Without corresponding quantitative or qualitative data, they can be difficult to convert into actionable business intelligence

 Certain types of heatmaps, like eye-trackers, can be cost-prohibitive